ferdly/punchclock/fiveoneida.md

 'The Firm' and Coding don't match but I got stuff done.
 Improved PAUSEONERROR_PAUSE is really quite good.
 Forgot to Punchin
+Forgot to PunchIn (also, revisiting Summer Drop-Off stuff)